seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 Why such impress of shipwrights, whose sore task
 Does not divide the Sunday from the week;
 What might be toward, that this sweaty haste
-Doth make the night joint-labourer with the day:
+Doth make the night joint-laborer with the day:
-Who is't that can inform me?
+Who is't that can inform me? /

 **HORATIO**
-That can I;
+/ That can I;
 At least, the whisper goes so.
 Our last king,
 Whose image even but now appear'd to us,
 Was, as you know, by Fortinbras of Norway,